AndersDeath/diary2/README.md

 # 09 June 2022 - Thursday - Yerevan

 Today I finished a lot of tasks.
 It's nice.
 I've finisehd with presentation for Temedica wich is nice.
 Tomorrow I want to do the same with presentation about me.
 I also tried to record another episode of pppodcast.
 I've just gone out and record everything on my new iphone. the microphone is nice. i like it. in the city center I've seen political demonstration and took nice video of it.
 I will proceed do it.
 I mean recording videos.
 Now I can do this, because I have all kind of equipment for it.
 And now I am going sleep.
 I think I will sleep well.

+# 10 June 2022 - Friday - Yerevan

+Honestly, Today I don't feel good fo some reasons.
+I do not know why.
+Anyway I've made some things for my presentation, restored gypsyprog account and did some onther things.
+I do not want to do anything, maybe because of my condition.